ks5814/ks5814/README.md

 - 👋 Hi, I’m @ks5814
 - 👀 I’m interested in Homeassistant
-- 🌱 I’m currently learning how to work with i
+- 🌱 I’m currently learning how to work with it
 - 💞️ I’m looking to collaborate on Integration of solar topics

 <!---